gerhardf1/F3F-Timer/README.md

 # F3FTimer
-The App "F3FTimer" is running on Android mobilephones and acts as a simple Timer for the piCAMTracker (see https://github.com/barney-NG/piCAMTracker).
+The App "F3FTimer" is running on Android mobilephones and acts as a simple Timer for the [piCAMTracker](https://github.com/barney-NG/piCAMTracker).
 Starting with V0.5 the piCAMTracker sends UDP broadcasts when it is powered and in case a "Turn" is detected.
 The App receives the UDP broadcasts and handles a single or continuous F3F runs (starting, 30s countdown, Base A crossing off course, Base A crossing in course, 10 laps, running time).